AaltoSciComp/scicomp-docs/triton/apps/python.rst

 environments instead.**  It's not a bad idea to do this when you switch to environments anyway.

+.. note:: Example of dangers of ``pip install --user``

+   Someone did ``pip install --user tensorflow``.
+Some time later, they noticed that they couldn't use Tensorflow + GPUs.
+We couldn't reproduce the problem, but in the end found they had this local install that was hiding any Tensorflow in any module (forcing a CPU version on them).

 Note: ``pip`` installs from the `Python Package Index
 <https://pypi.python.org/pypi>`__.